BeanstalkFarms/Beanstalk/readme.md

     ```

 ## Running the Upgrade Tasks
-1. Spin up your mainnet fork node with `npx hardhat node`
+1. Spin up your mainnet fork node with:
+    ```
+    npx hardhat node
+    ```

+2. In another console, execute your tasks by running
+    ```
+    npx hardhat upgrade --network localhost
+    ```
-2. In another console, execute your tasks by running `npx hardhat upgrade --network localhost`, where `upgrade` is where you put the name of your task, in the example above it was named upgrade.
+    where `upgrade` is where you put the name of your task, in the example above it was named upgrade.

 3. Now you can test your changes using your local blockchain node that should now have the latest version
-of beanstalk that you upgraded
+of beanstalk that you upgraded.

 ## Versions